odpi/egeria-docs/site/docs/connectors/integration/jdbc-integration-connector.md

 ## Overview

-The JDBC integration connector catalogs a database, extracting schemas, tables, columns, primary and foreign keys.
+The JDBC integration connector catalogs a database, extracting schemas, tables, views, columns, primary and foreign keys.
 If the information is available, it will also attach the information to access the digital resource.

 ![Figure 1](jdbc-integration-connector-connection-structure.svg)
 > **Figure 1:** Connection information attached to target database